-In addition to a standard USB cable connection to the PC, there is a new way to connect to
+In addition to a standard USB connection to the PC from a sensor interface device, there are additional ways to connect to a PC.

-the PC -- with a Bluetooth wireless interface.
-Just plug any smart sensor into the battery operated wireless interface and it broadcasts to any PC or laptop within 10 meters.
+One of them is with a Bluetooth wireless interface.
+Just plug any smart sensor into the battery-operated wireless interface and it broadcasts to any PC or laptop within 10 meters.
 No clutter on the workbench and no long cables to worry about.
 This is a great solution for hard to measure situations, such as a glove box or a high power laser behind barriers.
 Some extended range versions reach up to 60 meters.
-The Bluetooth wireless interface is also available mounted directly on the measuring head for maximum portability with no wires.
+The Bluetooth wireless interface is also available mounted directly on the measuring sensor for maximum portability with no wires.

 Cables are also a problem in areas which are supposed to be sealed, like a glove box or a vacuum chamber.
 In these cases, the introduction of the cable in the measurement location requires special means to maintain the integrity of the chamber or the box.
 This might require inclusion of connectors on the wall of the chamber or box, or special fittings to allow for the passage of the cable.